 Comparison to average retirement savings

 The average retirement savings paint a stark contrast to the $2 million benchmark.
-Recent data from Vanguard reveals that the average retirement account balance for individuals aged 65 or older was $232,710 in 2022.
-This means someone with $2 million in savings has more than eight times the amount of the average retiree.
+Recent data from ab Empower study reveals that the average retirement account balance for individuals aged 65 or older was $573,624 as of December 31st, 2024.
+This means someone with $2 million in savings has more than three times the amount of the average retiree.

 Factors contributing to high retirement savings